Winter Session: January - July, 2026

 Mentor Selection

-Students must select a minimum of two mentors to work with.
+Students must select three mentors in order of preference.
 While we do our best to match students with their preferred mentors, a student’s first choice is not always the best choice for their project.
 As well, a student’s first choice mentor may no longer have availability.

 Register for a Build-Your-Own Mentorship